 Yet, the variety of figures that occupy the piazza reminds us that this order is superficial.
 For example, at the outer edges of the square a slew of merchants display their wares on tables near an illuminated alleyway.
 Through swirling and undefined lines their merchandise spills over into the piazza, blurring the boundaries between private and public, as well as between the square and the rest of the city.
-It is difficult to distinguish the established or ‘registered’ merchants from the transient and unauthorized sellers, an aspect of public space that officials tried to regulate, but at which they often failed.
-It is notable that Piranesi seems to deliberately blur these lines, both here in and in the following view of the piazza.
+It is difficult to distinguish the established or registered merchants from the transient and unauthorized sellers, an aspect of public space that officials tried but often failed to regulate.
+It is notable that Piranesi seems to deliberately blur these boundaries, both here in and in the following view of the piazza.
 (ZL)